ahlisbon/CJKmaterialProcessing/README.md

 Before pasting data to your spreadhseet, a window will appear for you to review the bibliographic data.

 ## Wait longer for Websites to Load
 IF you are using a slower connection speed, you can increase the time the script will wait to load.
 The default, 1, equals 3 seconds.
-2 and 3 are multiplies so the script will wait 6 or 9 seconds respectively.
+2 and 3 are multipliers, so the script will wait 6 or 9 seconds respectively.

 # 📃 Using Slips